 VPNs like ExpressVPN and NordVPN offer their own VPN protocol, which is derived from WireGuard.
 ExpressVPN has the Lightway protocol, which is known for its speed, and NordVPN offers NordLynx VPN protocol that is best for both speed and security.

 Changing your VPN protocol can help in increasing your internet speed.
-I recommend using OpenVPN (UDP) protocol which is a open source VPN protocol and has been tested by many.
+I recommend using the OpenVPN (UDP) protocol, which is an open-source VPN protocol and has been tested by many.
+IKEv2 is another viable option offered by several commercial VPN providers.

 4. Split tunneling

-Split tunneling is one of the most underrated feature offered by most VPNs.
-It lets you decide which traffic will go through the VPN tunnel and which one will have the regular internet.
+Split tunneling is an underrated feature offered by most VPNs.
+It lets you decide which traffic will go through the VPN tunnel and which will use the regular internet.

 In my case, I used the split tunneling feature for streaming American Netflix, and the remaining traffic could go directly to the internet.
-This helps in reducing load on the VPN server and results in optimum internet speed.
+This helps reduce the load on the VPN server and results in optimum internet speed.
+Always test your VPN when using the split tunneling feature because sometimes, due to misconfiguration, it does not work correctly.

 5. Close unnecessary apps

-Unused apps that are running in the background may consume your bandwidth and resources.
-It is best to close such apps to save your machine’s resources and it might help in increasing your internet speed when using a VPN.
+Unused apps running in the background may consume your bandwidth and resources.
+It is best to close such apps to save your machine’s resources, and this might help increase your internet speed when using a VPN.

 6. Restart your router